Women's Health Research

 - Risk factors that may predispose women to heart attacks and to poor recovery after a heart attack.

-Research scientists at Winthrop-University Hospital are focused on the need to better understand gender differences and translate that knowledge into improved medical practices and therapies.
+Research scientists at NYU Winthrop Hospital are focused on the need to better understand gender differences and translate that knowledge into improved medical practices and therapies.

 WUH Researchers’ Study: